arnavdesk/Hospital-API/Readme.md

 npm install
 npm start or node index.js
 ```
+## How to run Unit test and do API testing?
+1. Install Mocha(Testing enviornment used by Node.js) by running `sudo npm install --global mocha`
+2. Navigate to project directory and run `npm test`
+3. You'll be able to verify if the API is performing as intended.

 ## How to use API (Understanding the end points)? (!!Important in understanding API)
 #### Base URL : `http://localhost:8000/api/v1`
 #### End Points :